igmk/pamtra/doc/source/installation.rst

 Make sure that the correct python version is selected with `conda activate `.

-The `update.sh` script in the shared folder can be used to update the pamtra model and the data provided on the FTP server if they get updated.
+The `update.sh` script in the shared folder can be used to update the pamtra model.

 Dependencies on Ubuntu